Salvadoran nationality law: Loss of Salvadoran nationality

 Article 94 of the 1983 Constitution provides that naturalization can be revoked for five consecutive years of absence from El Salvador or two years residence in the country of origin without authorization from authorities.
-It can also be lost if a naturalized citizens commits an offense against the state or an international interest.
+It can also be lost if a naturalized citizen commits an offense against the state or an international interest.
 Renouncing Salvadoran nationality is voluntary and it may be restored upon providing proof the authorities of Salvadoran original nationality.
 Foreigners may be deported for participating either directly or indirectly in domestic politics.

 Dual nationality

 El Salvador has allowed dual nationality for Central Americans since 1950.
 Article 91 of the 1983 Constitution allows multiple nationalities as long as the other country also permits it.

 History

 El Salvador declared independence from Spain in 1821 in conjunction with the other provinces which had been part of the Captaincy General of Guatemala.
 After an unsuccessful attempt to become part of the Mexican Empire, in 1823, El Salvador joined the Federal Republic of Central America.
 The first federal constitution of 1824, established that those born in Costa Rica, Guatemala, El Salvador, Honduras, and Nicaragua were nationals and extended citizen's rights to those who had been naturalized.
 It also provided a path to naturalization by marriage with a national of the constituent states.
 When the federal republic collapsed in 1841, El Salvador drafted a new constitution, which provided that Salvadorans were those born in the territory or foreigners residing in the country who were naturalized.
 In 1842, El Salvador, Honduras, and Nicaragua attempted to revive the federation, and drew up a pact, specifying that naturalization required an established four years residence in the territory, marriage to a native, or investment in land or enterprise the country.
 In 1859, El Salvador drafted a civil code based upon the Civil Code of Chile, which legally granted husbands rights over their wives person and property, making women legally incapacitated while married.

-In 1871, a new constitution was drafted which gave preferential naturalization to those from other Latin American countries, requiring only a one year residency.
+In 1871, a new constitution was drafted which gave preferential naturalization to those from other Latin American countries, requiring only a one-year residency.
 The 1883 Constitution automatically naturalized any foreigner working in the public sector except teachers and the 1886 Constitution introduced special legislation for foreigners, in the first Ley de Extranjería (Law of Alienship).
 Under the 1886 statute for aliens, married women automatically lost their nationality in favor of their husbands.
 This meant that if a Salvadoran woman married a foreigner she lost her nationality and if a foreign woman married a Salvadoran man, she gained his nationality.
 Upon termination of the marriage, a woman could repatriate by establishing a domicile in the territory and making the proper declaration before authorities.
 A married woman could only independently obtain Salvadoran nationality if she worked in public service which was neither related to education nor the military.